Rhode Island Statute Update:

-Emergency Adjusters are not a renewable license class and expire after 120 days.
-The day after expiration date, applicant is eligible to apply for a new license via the Non Resident Adjuster Licensing application.
+Emergency adjuster licenses are not renewable and expire after 120 days.
+However, the day after the expiration date the licensee is eligible to apply for a new license.

 Applicant must be eighteen (18) years old or older as determined from the applicant's date of birth.